1994 FIFA World Cup squads

 Below are the squads for the 1994 FIFA World Cup final tournament in the United States.
 Greece, Italy, Saudi Arabia and Spain were the only countries who had all their players selected from domestic clubs, while the Republic of Ireland and Nigeria had no players from domestic clubs.
 Saudi Arabia were the only team with no players from European clubs.

 The players' age, caps and clubs are as of June 16, 1994 (the tournament started on June 17).
+A flag is included for coaches who are of a different nationality to their team.